salu133445/bach-violin-dataset/README.md

 ## Source code

 The source code for creating this dataset can be found in the `src` directory.
 More details can be found in its [README](https://github.com/salu133445/bach-violin-dataset/blob/main/src).
-An introduction of the alignment process can be found [here](https://salu133445.github.io/bach-violin-dataset/alignment).
+An introduction of the alignment process is available [here](https://salu133445.github.io/bach-violin-dataset/alignment).

 ## License